-To get better at English isn’t all about textbooks and grammar tables – it’s about being immersed in genuine, everyday language.
-And one of the cleverest ways to do that?
-Daily reading of an English newspaper.
+To get better at English isn’t all about textbooks and grammar – it’s about being immersed in learning, everyday language.
+And one of the smartest ways to do that, Daily reading of an English newspaper.

 Newspapers are more than informative, they open up readers to words, grammar, sentence style, and the rhythm of natural English.
 But with so many newspapers out there, the question remains: Which English newspaper is actually useful for English students?

-Whether one is in an English speaking program, taking spoken English courses, or self-studying, reading the proper type of newspaper can have a quantifiable impact on speaking fluency and vocabulary power.
+Whether you are already enrolled in a spoken English courses, or self-studying, reading the proper type of newspaper can have a powerful impact on speaking fluency and vocabulary enrichment.

 The Hindu (For Clear and Formal English)